 It is the Skippers responsibility to keep this document up-to-date by submitting revisions as and when needed.
 Failure to comply will result in the race(s) being scored DNS until the form is submitted; those races scored DNS will not have their scoring changed.

 As skipper I have reviewed with my crew the safety features on my boat and the location of the various safety devices (PFDs, current flares, VHF radio, bailing bucket / bilge pump, fire extinguisher, waterproof flashlight, emergency plugs for through-hulls, knife for cutting lines, device to cut mast shrouds, man-overboard pole/throwing buoy, life ring, etc.).
 I have also reviewed compliance with Rowan’s (concussion) Law as set out in paragraph 18.5 above.

 Skipper’s Signature _____________________

-Must be submitted to the RC on or before 12 June 2019
+Must be submitted to the RC on, or before, the first Race

 Schedule of Races

 The start sequence for Wednesday races will commence at 18:00 hours

 This information is the private property of Cobourg Yacht Club and its members.
 No use is granted except for the personal use of the members.

 "Cobourg Yacht Club" is a non-profit organization.100 Hibernia St, Cobourg, ON K9A 3J8, Canada mailing address: P.O.
 Box 561 Cobourg, Ontario K9A 4L3